Cebu flowerpecker: Behavior

 While most diurnal birds tend to be active very early in the morning, the Cebu Flowerpecker differs.
 Because the species is known to be bullied by other aggressive birds such as the Red-Striped Flowerpecker, it chooses to be active between 9 am to 1 pm, after the busiest time of the day, in order to avoid these more competitive species.
 When foraging, it tends to fly quickly to its preferred flowering plant, feed, and then promptly fly away immediately after.
-Although the Cebu Flowerpecker rarely calls, its sound is similar to the Pygmy Flowerpecker’s call.
+Although the Cebu Flowerpecker rarely calls, its sound is similar to the Pygmy Flowerpecker's call.

 Threats

 The Cebu Flowerpecker is currently categorized as critically endangered on the IUCN red list.
 Many threats are known to impact the Cebu Flowerpecker with varying degrees.
 As of 2019, recent threat analysis in the Philippines considers the impact of anthropogenic activities which include deforestation, hunting, and expansion of infrastructure.
 The highest intensity threat includes deforestation for the purposes of agricultural development and resource collection by local villagers in the Tabunan Forest; deforestation severely reduces the available food, shelter, and breeding habitats.
 The next critical-level threat includes road development, in Nug-as forest in Alcoy, which leads to severe habitat fragmentation.
 Due to reduced resources, there are increased levels of direct-competition between the Cebu Flowerpecker and other endemic species of the Nug-as Forest; this species is at high risk of being outcompeted.
-Hunting in the is identified as a low-level threat as there are relatively scattered reports of Cebu Flowerpecker killings; penalizations for hunting the Cebu Flowerpecker are immediately dealt with.
 Other lower-level threats may include invasive species, mining, climate change (e.g. flooding, storms).